Kingxukai/linux/Documentation/networking/gen_stats.rst

 --------------------------------------------

-Prior users of struct tc_stats and xstats can maintain backward compatibility by calling the compat wrappers to keep providing the existing TLV types::
+Prior users of struct tc_stats and xstats can maintain backward compatibility by calling the woke compat wrappers to keep providing the existing TLV types::

     my_dumping_routine(struct sk_buff *skb, ...)